Bluey (1976 TV series): Lucky Grills as Bluey

 Lucky Grills told TV Week magazine that after playing a guest role in an episode of Matlock Police someone thought of him for the role of Bluey.

 His agent sent him a page of script, which he read and then went to audition.
 After the audition, it took ten days for the call to come through telling him he had the part.
 "It was Hector Crawford himself calling to tell me I had the role."

 Legacy

-Around the same time the series was airing, Grills featured as himself in an episode of Crawford's sitcom Bobby Dazzler, as a telethon guest, where reference was made to his role in Bluey.
+Around the same time the series was airing, Grills featured as himself in an episode of Crawfords sitcom Bobby Dazzler as a telethon guest, where reference was made to his role in Bluey.

+Since the original TV run Bluey was replayed a total of three times on Channel Seven, the first being in Sydney between 10 and 24 November 1978 at a 2pm weekday timeslot.
+In Melbourne, it was repeated at 3pm between 27 July and 14 September, 1979.
+During the late 1980s period, Seven replayed it at an early 4pm timeslot weekday mornings and the final screening was in 1994 usually at a late night time-slot around 11pm or 12am weekly on Wednesday night or Thursday morning.
+This was in response to the success of "Bargearse" (see below).
+The series has not been replayed on television since that period, however, it is available as a DVD set from Crawford Productions.

-Although the show only lasted for one year, Bluey found a new audience almost two decades later when dubbed clips from the show formed the basis for the popular The Late Show comedy sketch "Bargearse".
+Although the show only lasted for one year, Bluey found a new audience almost two decades later when dubbed clips from the show formed the basis for the popular The Late Show comedy sketch 'Bargearse'.
 In addition to two other guest appearances as himself, Grills also reprised his role as Bluey on The Late Show in order to protest the airing of the last Bargearse sketch.

-Another enduring element from the show, the theme music—a library music instrumental composed by Brian Bennett titled "New Horizons", is now best associated with coverage of cricket from Nine Network's Wide World of Sports from the 1970s until 2018.
+Another enduring element from the show, the theme music — a library music instrumental composed by Brian Bennett titled "New Horizons" — is now best associated with coverage of cricket from Nine Network's Wide World of Sports from 1977 until 2018.